bentormey/bitcoin/metcalfe.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">My theory of why hard money lowers time preference in a tweet:<br><br>The harder the money, the more likely it is to hold value for the future.
 The more you can send value to the future, the less uncertain the future becomes, the less you discount the future.</p>&mdash; Saifedean.com (@saifedean) <a href="https://twitter.com/saifedean/status/1342913179098243073?ref_src=twsrc%5Etfw">December 26, 2020</a></blockquote>

-Let's go away, read The Deficit Myth, and rewrite that in MMT terms:
+Imagine you go away, read The Deficit Myth, and have a Damascus road moment.
+Let's rewrite that in MMT terms:

 > My theory of why **debt driven infrastructure spending** lowers time preference in a tweet: The **greater the debt driven infrastructure spending**, the more likely it is to **create** value for the future.
 The more you can send value to the future, the less uncertain the future becomes, the less you discount the future.